Practice Areas

 Prior to joining Belkin · Burden · Goldman, LLP, Mr. Hershkowitz was a partner at a New York City law firm concentrating on property tax incentives, inclusionary housing and other affordable housing programs.

-- Obtained 421-a and ICAP property tax incentive benefits for 1100+ unit development consisting of more than 1M square feet
+- Obtained 421-a and ICAP property tax incentive benefits for 1100+ unit development consisting of 1M+ square feet

 - Obtained 420-a property tax incentive benefits for a not-for-profit educational institution that operates more than fifty (50) public charter schools in New York City, from kindergarten through high school